TejasJay/RealTime-Sign-Language-Detection-Application/README.md

 - Either execute all the cells or Execute the last 4 cells in the ipynb notebook (loads the model for detection)
 - The last code cell opens your webcam to test the application in realtime
 - Test the application using the above sign language and see if the system detects accurately
-- To exit out of the application, interupt your kernal